corda/corda/docs/source/api-contract-constraints.rst

 How constraints work
 --------------------

-For a transaction to be valid, the ``verify`` function associated with each state must run successfully.
-However, for this to be secure, it is not sufficient to specify the ``verify`` function by name as there may exist multiple different implementations with the same method signature and enclosing class.
-Contract constraints solve this problem by allowing a contract developer to constrain which ``verify`` functions out of the universe of implementations can be used (i.e. the universe is everything that matches the signature and contract constraints restrict this universe to a subset).
-Constraints are satisfied by attachments: by attaching an app JAR to a transaction, the constraints on the inputs can be satisfied.
-You are not allowed to attach two JARs that both define the same application due to the **no overlap rule**.
-This rule specifies that two attachment JARs may not provide the same file path.
-If they do, the transaction is considered invalid.
-Because each state specifies both a constraint over attachments *and* a Contract class name to use, the specified class must appear in only one attachment.

 Starting from Corda 3 there are two types of constraint that can be used: hash and zone whitelist.
 In future releases a third type will be added, the signature constraint.